Essay writing blog on WritePaperFor.me

 • Conclusion.
 By stating the main implications of the study, you remind readers about the importance of your research.

 • Keywords.
-An abstract in APA will feature a list of keywords in italics, preceded by the word KEYWORDS at the center of the page.
+An abstract will feature a list of keywords in italics, preceded by the word KEYWORDS at the center of the page.

 How to format an APA abstract

-An APA abstract can be a challenge to write.
+When it comes to the recommendations on how to write an abstract in APA format, it is indispensable to mind all the challenges that appear.
 It ties in with the fact that you will have to study specific guidelines for APA formatting, as well as know the research paper setup, to be able to structure your paper successfully.
 Thankfully, there are a few tried and tested strategies that can help you format the abstract with relative ease:

 • You should center the word ABSTRACT at the top of the page.
 The word should not be written in bold or italicized.
 Do not underline the word or write it in cursive.